 - A recent World Bank report published that extreme poverty in India declined by 12.3 % between 2011 and 2019.

 - But India still has a long way to go as poverty is one of the causes and reasons hindering inclusive growth.

 - The global multidimensional poverty index ranked India 66 out of 109 countries.

-- The unemployment among the educated urban youth has increased alarmingly, especially after the Covid-19 pandemic.
+- Unemployment among the educated urban youth has increased alarmingly, especially after the Covid-19 pandemic.

 - The workforce is mostly employed in informal sectors with no social security.

 - Now, the gig economy is taking over the employment market.
-Though it provides more opportunities to people, it still lacks social security f the employed.
+Though it provides more opportunities to people, it still lacks social security for the employed.

 Urban and rural divide: